cschpc/elmfire-on-KNL/README.md

 sections being called every 10 iterations they do have a significant impact on the performance.

-Schedule of some loops need to be changed as the load within them is unbalanced and will cause some threads to sit idle for most of the execution part of those loops.
+The schedule of some loops needs to be changed, as the load within them is unbalanced.
+This will reduce OpenMP synchronization overhead.

 Currently the code does not autovectorize well, we should explore the possibility to transform some parts of the code into being more friendly for compiler auto vectorization.
 With the complexity of the code rewriting it to utilize intrinsic vectorization would be a difficult thing to do.

-One potentially big issue in converting the code to more OpenMP focused is the usage of PETSC.
-Since PETSC relies on MPI only to parallelize the work it does, eventually the serial computation caused by it will start to dominate the runtime of the entire simulation.
+One big issue in introducing OpenMP parallelization is that PETSC only supports MPI parallelism for its solvers.
+This will limit the scalability of the code with respect to threads, since the non-threaded solvers in the PETSC library will start to dominate the runtime of the entire simulation

 ## Conclusions

 One of the long standing issues with the elmfire code has been the memory usage of the code.
-There are some data structures that need to be duplicated on every rank in the simulation, leading to a large per compute node memory usage in the cases with compute nodes with many cores.
+There are some data structures that need to be duplicated on every rank in the simulation, leading to a large memory usage on multi-core nodes.
 The OpenMP parallelization mitigates the memory usage issues by not having to have the duplicate data structures for all cores in a node but just for each rank on that node.
-The savings in memory usage are substantial enough to warrant the usage of the OpenMP version and even with the slight loss in performance still be a worthwhile effort to peruse.
+The savings in memory usage are substantial enough to warrant the use of OpenMP and even with the slight loss in performance still be a worthwhile effort to pursue.